adah1972/output_container/README.md

 This is a simple C++ header file to allow outputting of C++ containers.
 It is generic and can work with any container that has `begin` and `end` member functions.

-To avoid ambiguity with standard output functions that work with `std::string` and `std::string_view`, they are specifically disabled from using this `operator<<` by specializing the `has_std_output` trait.
-If other classes conflicted with this implementation, they could be disabled similarly.
+It avoids conflicts with existing output functions (like that for `std::string`) by detecting whether they can be used.

+Using this function requires a C++17-compliant compiler.